A new blood test developed in Wales harnesses the power of AI to detect the early signs of bowel cancer.

 “It is hoped that additional funding will accelerate mainstream primary care adoption of the proven technology to help decrease the backlog of patients waiting for referrals.”

-See the full report on page 19 of the May 2021 issue of RAD Magazine.
+Published on page 19 of the May 2021 issue of RAD Magazine.